Dexaran/223Draft/erc223_draft.md

 This standard introduces a communication model by enforcing the `transfer` to execute a handler function in the destination address.
 This is an important security consideration as it is required that the receiver explicitly implements the token handling function.
 In cases where the receiver does not implements such function the transfer MUST be reverted.

 This standard sticks to the push transaction model where the transfer of assets is initiated on the senders side and handled on the receivers side.
+As the result, ERC223 transfers are more gas-efficient while dealing with depositing to contracts as ERC223 tokens can be deposited with just one transaction while ERC20 tokens require at least two calls (one for `approve` and the second that will invoke `transferFrom`).

+- ERC20 deposit: `approve` ~53K gas, `transferFrom` ~80K gas

+- ERC223 deposit: `transfer` and handling on the receivers side ~46K gas

 This standard introduces the ability to correct user errors by allowing to handle ANY transactions on the recipient side and reject incorrect or improper transactions.
 This tokens utilize ONE transferring method for both types of interactions with tokens and externally owned addresses which can simplify the user experience and allow to avoid possible user mistakes.